Ayesha-da/MechaCar_Statistical_Analysis/README.md

 the null hypothesis.
 That is to say, the mean of all three of these manufacturing lots is statistically similar to the presumed population mean of 1500.

 #### Individual lots
-- Lot 1 has sample mean of 1500,with a p-Value of 1 and so we don't have enough evidence to reject the null hypothesis and so there is no statistical difference between the observed sample mean and the presumed population mean (1500).
+- Lot 1 has sample mean of 1500,with a p-Value of 1 and so we don't have enough evidence to reject the null hypothesis and so there is no statistical difference between the observed sample mean and the presumed population mean.

-Lot 2 has  sample mean of 1500.02, with a p-Value of 0.61 and so the null hypothesis cannot be rejected, and the sample mean and the population mean of 1500 are statistically similar.
+- Lot 2 has  sample mean of 1500.02, with a p-Value of 0.61 and so the null hypothesis cannot be rejected, and the sample mean and the population mean of 1500 are statistically similar.

-Lot 3 however has the sample mean of 1496.14 and the p-Value is 0.04, which is lower than the common significance level of 0.05 indicating to reject the null hypothesis and so there is a statistical difference between the sample mean and the population mean.The suspension coils from this lot need to be inspected to remove those not meeting quality criteria.
+- Lot 3 however has the sample mean of 1496.14 and the p-Value is 0.04, which is lower than the common significance level of 0.05 indicating to reject the null hypothesis and so there is a statistical difference between the sample mean and the population mean.The suspension coils from this lot need to be inspected to remove those not meeting quality criteria.

 ## Study Design: MechaCar vs Competition